By Anke Zimmermann, BSc, FCAH

 The pregnancy was uneventful, but something terrible happened in the father's life when he was a child.

 "When I was six my sister died of cancer, she was only three.
-I have vivid memories of the day we knew she was going to pass, we were all present."
+I have vivid memories of the day she passed."

 I felt chills down my spine.
 Could this be a clue?
 Could it have been that her father may have passed on an image of a flat-line epigenetically?
 We now know that traumas ancestors experience can be passed on through epigenetic memory , but something so precise?
 Who knows.
 I've read that elephants pass on memories of places with certain food sources, almost like maps.
-In any case, perhaps that is possible.
+Perhaps people have similar abilities?

 Her father remembered other details: "I also remember the day we were hiking with our parents and she started limping.
 That was the first sign of the cancer.
 I was five years old."